cyclus/cyclus.github.com/source/user/input_specs/facility.rst

 ``Facility`` - Facility Prototypes (at least one required)
 ============================================================

-Every agent that participates in a |cyclus| simulation is based on a :term:`prototype` that is formed by configuring an :term:`archetype`.
+Every agent that participates in a |cyclus| simulation represents either a facility, an institution or a region.
 Each ``facility`` block defines a single prototype for an agent that acts as a facility in the simulation.

-Each ``facility`` block contains:
+Each ``facility`` block has the follwoing sections in any order:

 * ``name`` (required once) - a name for the prototype
 * ``lifetime`` (optional once) - a non-negative integer indicating the number